-Scripps physicians call for change in cancer tissue handlingJanuary 4th, 2013 in Cancer /
+Scripps physicians call for change in cancer tissue handlingJanuary 4, 2013 in Medicine & Health / Cancer

 Genetic sequencing technology is altering the way cancer is diagnosed and treated, but traditional specimen handling methods threaten to slow that progress.